DalyIng/ej4tezos-docs/docs/java/index.md

 # Java Maven Plugin:

-EJ4Tezos supports the auto-generation of smart contract function wrappers in Java, the maven plugin is used to create java classes based on the JSON Micheline contract code.
+EJ4Tezos supports the generation of smart contract function wrappers in Java, the maven plugin is used to create java classes based on the JSON Micheline contract code.

-The base configuration for the plugin will take the tezos contract address and the network the contract is deployed on in the pom.xml.
+The base configuration for the plugin will take the tezos _contract address_ and the _network_ the contract was deployed on in the `pom.xml`.

-We'll take the [Euro.Tz](https://better-call.dev/carthagenet/KT1GVGz2YwuscuN1MEtocf45Su4xomQj1K8z/operations) contract as example in the following tutorial:
+In the following guides, we'll take the [Euro.Tz](https://better-call.dev/carthagenet/KT1GVGz2YwuscuN1MEtocf45Su4xomQj1K8z/operations) **which is an FA1.2** contract as a reference example:

-We need the following parameters:
+In order to generate the Java stubs based on the contract's Micheline code, the `Java Maven Plugin` need the following parameters:

-- `Network`
+- `Network`: The network on which the contract was deployed.
-- `Contract's name`
+- `Contract's name`: You contract's name (Optional).
-- `Contract's address`
+- `Contract's address`: Contract address (KT1...)

-In our case, our parameters are the following:
+In our case, the parameters needed are the following:

-- `carthagenet`
+- `Network: carthagenet`
-- `KT1GVGz2YwuscuN1MEtocf45Su4xomQj1K8z`
+- `Contract's address: KT1GVGz2YwuscuN1MEtocf45Su4xomQj1K8z`
-- `EuroTz`
+- `Contract's name: EuroTz`

-Now, In order to generate Java stubs of these contract we need to configure our `pom.xml` file as following:
+Now, to generate Java classes based on these contract's JSON Micheline code we need to configure our `pom.xml` file as following:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>